What would your life be like if your home were completely clutter-free and you were totally up to date with everything you need to do?

 So my advice to her was, ‘Don’t delay.
 Do your clutter clearing now’.

-We rest our consciousness on the place we live and the things we own, and I felt sure it would help her enormously to have order in her home as she went through this.
+We rest our consciousness on the place where we live and the things we own, and I felt sure it would help her enormously to have order in her home as she went through this.
 I explained that she would be able to hold the space for her husband in a much better way, and the process would be easier for her too.

 She took my suggestion to heart and re-engaged clutter clearing with renewed enthusiasm and vigour.